mozilla/platform-status/features/push.md

 caniuse_ref: push-api
 ---

-Receive messages pushed to the client from a server even when the site isn't focused or even open in the user-agent.
+Allows messages to be pushed to the client from a server even when the site isn't focused or even open in the user agent.